openshift-pipelines/pipelines-as-code/docs/content/dev/tools.md

 ## Tools

-several tools is used on CI and in `pre-commit`, the non exhaustive list you need to have on your system:
+several tools are used on CI and in `pre-commit`, the non exhaustive list you need to have on your system:

 * [golangci-lint](https://github.com/golangci/golangci-lint)